10 Crime-Thriller Books Like The Guest List

 2. Genuine Fraud

-The story follows two girls who had a very intense friendship and all of the repercussions of their time together.
-So the story itself isn’t all that intense, and it’s not like a traditional “Whodunit” mystery with one crime to be solved.
-The plot twists and reveals are not the most shocking that I’ve ever read.
+The story follows two girls with a very intense friendship and all the repercussions of their time together.
+So, the story itself isn’t all that intense, and it’s not like a traditional “Whodunit” mystery with one crime to be solved.
+The plot twists and reveals are not the most shocking I’ve ever read.
 But it is the process of understanding those reveals, and the storytelling was super alluring to me after The Guest List.

 Genuine Fraud